dirtsimple/imposer/README.md

       domain: \(env.MAILGUN_API_DOMAIN)
 ```

 This is already sufficient to be a state file.
 State files are parsed using [jqmd](https://github.com/bashup/jqmd), so strings in YAML blocks can contain [jq](http://stedolan.github.io/jq/) interpolation expressions like ``\(env.MAILGUN_API_KEY)`` to get values from environment variables.
-(JSON blocks can do that too, and also use any jq expression that doesn't reference `.`.)
+(JSON blocks can do that too, and use plain jq expressions as well as string interpolation.)

 A state file can include multiple YAML or JSON blocks, and their contents are merged, with later values overriding earlier ones (or appending in the case of lists and arrays).
 In addition to setting options, we can also indicate that a particular plugin should be activated or deactivated: